 Changes to a workflow are applied immediately and affect existing records.

-To change your account’s default workflows assigned to new products, navigate to Settings > Account > Configure statuses and workflows and click the Set defaults button at the top of the page.
+To change your account’s default workflows assigned to new workspaces, navigate to Settings ⚙️ > Account > Configure statuses and workflows and click the Set defaults button at the top of the page.

-The default workflows you set are automatically applied when new product lines and products are created.
-Note that the updated default workflows are only applied to newly added products — they are not applied to existing ones, which you must update individually.
+The default workflows you set are automatically applied when new hierarchy elements are created.
+Note that the updated default workflows are only applied to newly added workspaces — they are not applied to existing ones, which you must update individually.

 Apply custom ideas workflow

-Idea workflows are assigned in Settings > Product > Ideas > Configure.
+Idea workflows are assigned in Settings ⚙️ > Workspace > Ideas > Configure.
 Click on the Edit ideas workflow button and select the new workflow to be applied.
 You will then be prompted to map current statuses to new statuses.